Doug Horner

-Douglas Alan Horner ECA (born January 17, 1961) is a former Canadian politician, who represented the electoral district of Spruce Grove-St. Albert in the Legislative Assembly of Alberta from 2001 until January 31, 2015.
-He was the President of the Treasury Board and Minister of Finance until Jim Prentice's cabinet was sworn in on September 15, 2014.
+Douglas Alan Horner ECA (born 17 January 1961) is a former Canadian politician, who represented the electoral district of Spruce Grove-St. Albert in the Legislative Assembly of Alberta from 2001 until 31 January 2015.
+He was the President of the Treasury Board and Minister of Finance until Jim Prentice's cabinet was sworn in on 15 September 2014.
 He was a candidate for the leadership of the Alberta Progressive Conservative Party in its 2011 leadership election, placing third.

 In 2006, when Ed Stelmach became premier, Horner was appointed Minister of Advanced Education and Technology.
-He retained the position in cabinet shuffle on January 13, 2010, and was also appointed to the position of Deputy Premier.
+He retained the position in cabinet shuffle on 13 January 2010, and was also appointed to the position of Deputy Premier.
 He was first elected in the 2001 provincial election.
 He became the province's Minister of Agriculture in 2004 under Premier Ralph Klein.
-On January 22, 2015, he announced that he would be retiring as an MLA effective January 31, 2015.
+On 22 January 2015, he announced that he would be retiring as an MLA effective 31 January 2015.

 Early life

 Born in Barrhead, Alberta, to Jean and Dr. Hugh Horner, Doug Horner has lived in Calgary, Consort, Slave Lake, Morinville and Spruce Grove.

 Horner comes from a politically active family; his grandfather, Ralph Horner, was a Senator for Saskatchewan, his father, Dr. Hugh Horner was a federal Member of Parliament under John Diefenbaker and then Alberta's agriculture minister and deputy premier in the 1970s while his uncles Jack Horner, Albert Horner and Norval Horner were also federal MPs.
+His cousin, Nate Horner, is currently an MLA and Alberta's Finance Minister.